cpske/programming1/About.md

 ### Textbook and Readings

-The main sources for this course are:
+Assignments will use material from these sources:

 * Horstmann, *Big Java*, 5E or 4E.
 The 4th and 5th editions are almost identical.
-The 4th edition is more concise and some chapters are better organized.
+The 4th edition is more concise and some parts are better organized.
 5E has better page layout.
 Both editions cover Java 7, but not the new features in Java 8.
+* [The Java Tutorial](https://docs.oracle.com/javase/tutorial/) (Recommended).
+The most comprehensive Java tutorial.
+The [Really Big Index](https://docs.oracle.com/javase/tutorial/reallybigindex.html) page is the best place to find specific material, so bookmark it.
+I suggest you [download it](http://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) and install on your computer.
 * *The Java JDK Documentation*.
 You are required to install this on your computer and **bookmark** the API index in your web browser.
 This is a great source of knowledge about the Java platform.
-* *The Java Tutorial* from Oracle (Recommended).
-I recommend you install this on your computer.
-The "Really Big Index" page is the most efficient way to find things in the material, so bookmark it.
+Go to [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and scroll down to "Java SE 8 documentation".

 ### Other Useful Resources